sivanitski/alis_vue_project_library/README.md

 ## Developing your component:
 1. Create a folder in `src/projectLibrary` with your project ID as the folder name.
 2. You can add any files you need for your component in this directory.
+3. Add your component to the `/dev` router path in `src/router/index`.
+This enables you to render your component at `http://localhost:3000/dev` while you are developing/testing your work.
+4. Add a configuration object to the `PopupResources` constant in `src/components/Popups/popup.config.js` in order to represent your work in `src/views/Library`.
-3. Make commits in your repo and ask us to review.
+5. Make commits in your forked repo.
-4. We will make comments on your commits if any rework is required.
+6. Make a pull request to the original repo and ask us to review the work once you have a first version ready.
+We will give comments on the pull request if any rework is required.
-5. Once we give the go ahead, you will integrate your component into our repo by:

-## Integrating your component:
-1. Add an object to the `projects` data object to represent your work on the project in `src/views/Library`
-2. Make sure to also add a child element to the `src/router/index` file.
-This will make sure that the Library redirects to your work when our community browses for examples.
-3. Make a pull request to our repo that you forked initially.

 ## Guidelines
 #### Material Design